zavolanlab/mirflowz/pipeline_documentation.md

 > considered a canonical miRNA, which only keeps the annotated mature miRNA
 > name.
 A miRNA species is considered to be canonical if there are no shifts
 > between its start and end positions and the aligned read ones, and there
-> are no mismatches nor indels.
+> are no mismatches nor InDels.

 - **Input**
   - Alignments file, tagged, sorted (`.sam`); from